Laura190/FindAndMeasureWellIntensities/README.md

 Input: Folder containing 2D+t image stack of well plate \
 Output: Folder to save .csv file of measurements \
 Well size: Diameter of wells in pixels \
+Well plate: Choose style of well plate used \
 Despeckle: Applies despeckle function to image stack before analysis if true

 ## Usage